 Though she continued to discuss the idea, she was never able to find the right company to manufacture her idea.

-During the 1950s, Donovan had also been working on getting a degree in architecture.
-In 1958 she was one of three women in her class at Yale to receive this degree.
+During the 1950s, Donovan undertook graduate work in architecture.
+In 1958, she was one of three women in her class at Yale to receive this degree.

 Companies also hired her to consult on product development, and she used her knowledge of architecture to design her own home.

-Marion Donovan’s philosophy –that it was always worth looking for ways to improve even the simplest things—paid off.
+Marion Donovan believed it was always worth searching for ways to improve even the simplest things.
+Her philosophy paid off.

 As for the Totally Disposable Diaper